Valuative stability of polarised varieties: Toric varieties

 We will consider the case where $\Sigma$ is simplicial, to ensure that $X_\Sigma$ is a Mori dream space \cite{HK}.
 In that case, $X_\Sigma$ has at worst orbifold singularities; equivalently it is normal and $\Q$--factorial (i.e any Weil divisor is $\Q$-Cartier) \cite[p.549]{CLS:toricbook}.

 The torus relative Futaki invariant of a toric polarised variety $(X, L)$ can be identified with the difference of the barycentres of the polytope $P_L$ and its boundary as highlighted in \cite{donaldson-toric}.
 More precisely, $N_\R$ is the Lie algebra of the real compact torus lying in $T_N$ and thus parameterises the space of toric holomorphic vector fields on $X$.
-Alternatively, $N_\R$ is identified with the space of affine-linear functions over $P_L$.
-The Futaki invariant in this setting coincides, up to a positive factor, with where $\Vol_{\Sigma} (\partial P_{L})= \int_{\partial P} \varpi^{\partial P}$, $\Vol_M(P_L)=\int_P \varpi^M$ and the measures $\varpi^M$ and $\varpi^{\partial P}$ will be defined in the next paragraph.
+Alternatively, elements of $N_\R$ are identified with affine-linear functions on $P_L$.
+The Futaki invariant in this setting coincides, up to a positive factor, with a function $\mbox{Fut} : N_\R \ra \R$ defined at $f\in N_\R$ by where $\Vol_{M} (\partial P_{L})= \int_{\partial P} \varpi^{\partial P}$, $\Vol_M(P_L)=\int_P \varpi^M$ and the measures $\varpi^M$ and $\varpi^{\partial P}$ will be defined in the next paragraph.
 It follows from this formula~\eqref{e:FutToric}, since $f$ is affine linear, that the vanishing of the Futaki invariant for all such functions $f$ is equivalent to the barycentres of $P$ and $\partial P$ being the same, as claimed.